- American Physical Society Sites

 - Become a Member

 To honor Harry Lustig and to recognize outstanding graduate-level research performed in the Four Corners states.
 The award, given annually, consists of a $1,000 stipend and a certificate citing the contribution made by the recipient.
 Finalists will be invited to present their work at the annual Four Corners Section (4CS) meeting and the recipient will be decided after the finalists’ presentations.
-All finalists will receive some travel support, prioritized based on need, to the annual 4CS meeting.
+All finalists will receive registration support for this year’s virtual 4CS meeting.

 The award was established in 2015 by the Four Corners Section to encourage graduate-level physics study and to honor the memory of Harry Lustig.
 Harry Lustig (1925-2011) is widely remembered for his academic achievements as physics professor, Provost, and Vice President for Academic Affairs, City College of New York.
 At APS, he is also remembered for his contributions as secretary‐treasurer from 1985 to 1996 (simultaneously Acting Executive Secretary 1993‐1994) and for his instrumental role in the formation of the Four Corners Section (4CS).